ghazi-naceur/data-highway/README.md

 3- Enter the unzipped folder

-4- Set configurations in the **application.conf** file
+4- Set the configurations in the **application.conf** file

-5- run your **data-highway** instance by executing the **start.sh** script :
+5- Run your **data-highway** instance by executing the **start.sh** script :
 ```shell
 chmod +x start.sh
 ./start.sh
 ```
 ![image](https://github.com/ghazi-naceur/data-highway/blob/master/src/main/resources/screenshots/data-highway-banner.png?raw=true "Data Highway Launch Banner")

-6- Finally, launch a data conversion using a REST query.
-You can find some query samples in the following folder [REST queries](https://github.com/ghazi-naceur/data-highway/tree/master/src/main/resources/rest_queries_samples).
+6- Finally, convert or send data using the data-highway RESTful API.
+You can find some POSTMAN query samples in the following folder

-You can find, as well, some data samples to test your **data-highway** instance in the following link [data samples](https://github.com/ghazi-naceur/data-highway/tree/master/src/test/resources).
+[REST queries](https://github.com/ghazi-naceur/data-highway/tree/master/postman).
+You can import this collection of queries in your POSTMAN instance.

-You will find further explanations about **data-highway** route configuration in the section [B- Routes](#B--routes-)
+You will find further explanations about **data-highway** RESTful API in the section [B- Routes](#B--routes-)

-## 3- Run data-highway Docker Image :
+## 2- Run data-highway Docker Image :

 1- Set configurations in the **/the-path-to-your-config-file/application.conf** (to be mounted in the next step)